chassing/linux-sysadmin-interview-questions/README.md

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 * Howto force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
+* What is a runlevel and how to get the current runlevel?

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>